goreyb/Multi-Premoves-Mouse-Keyboard/README.md

 - Use keyboard: on
 - Use mouse: off

+Your page zoom might need to be set to 100% (haven't tested it thorougly)

 Other settings should probably not affect stability.

 # Multi Premoves For Mouse and Keyboard